 Good ventilation and solid home design are critical features when installing exterior trimwork.
 A soffit provides the final design element to a home for adding ventilation and preventing rainwater from going up under the eaves of the home.
-Soffits provide ventilation through the rafters and attic area to prevent buildup of humidity and increase the lifespan of roofing material.
-Replacing soffits should be considered if the material is rotting or causing damage to the substrate below it.
+Soffits provide ventilation through the rafters and attic area to prevent buildup of humidity and increase the lifespan of your roofing material.
+See the costs associated with new soffits and once ready to install, connect with roofers near you!

 Additional costs associated with soffit replacement is the cost of teardown.
 This may require the cost of renting a dumpster.
 This ranges from $250 to $500.
 Labor costs are approximately $15 to $40/hour depending on the material and style of soffit installation.
 Some soffit installations require additional labor due to insulation and bracing material against a ridge vent.

 Vinyl soffits come in several sizes that are standard for the home.
 New construction will usually opt for vinyl soffit choices due to the variety of colors and dimensions available.
 Vinyl soffits come in a variety of profiles to match the home and gutter system.
 A non-ventilated panel can be used as an accent to create the look of a continuous soffit system.

 Most vinyl systems also come in a variety of venting styles.
 Traditional homes or historical property may opt for a hidden vent system to create a low profile and match architecture such as a beadboard ceiling on a porch.
 A beaded soffit pattern can be installed to patch pitches and angles of stoops or eaves from a gable end of a home.
 Vinyl patterns can be matched to new gable end attic vents for a custom look on the home.